onerandomusername/monty-python/CONTRIBUTING.md

 If running the bot within docker, most of the following steps can be skipped as the environment is built within docker automatically.
-You'll still need to clone the repository and set up pre-commit hooks.
+You'll still need to clone the repository and set up the git pre-commit hooks using prek.

 ### Clone the repo